How to get an agent code, register with HMRC Online Services and set up agent authorisation for the Self Assessment for Agents online service.

 - next tax year

-Generally, Coding Notices will be available to view online 72 hours after they are issued.
+Coding notices are usually available to view online 72 hours after they’re issued.

-When you send your client’s tax return online using Self Assessment for Agents you can use any of:
+When you send your client’s tax return online using Self Assessment for Agents you can use either :

 - commercial software

-You can use HMRC online service to send the main Self Assessment tax return - form SA100 - and most supplementary pages.
-The online service checks the return as you fill it in and does the tax calculations for you.
+You can use HMRC’s online service to send the main Self Assessment tax return - form SA100 - and most supplementary pages.
+The online service checks the return as you complete it and does the tax calculations for you.